gax1985/OpenCorporation/Technology - The Operating System.md

 >[!pros]
 >
 >1.
 Internet connectivity is not needed!
 A lot of members of our human family live without this amenity
 >2.
-There is an abundance of
+There is an abundance of Open-Source Large Language Models that can be used commercially! to list a few :
+>
+>1.